sergevas/cg-readings-poller/README.md

 # cg-readings-poller
-The connected garden censors data poller.
-Implemented as a serverless function
+The connected garden censors readings poller.
+Implemented as a serverless function.